NeverMendel/Revolut-Analysis/README.md

 ## How to run it

-The script can either be used in interactive mode or by supplying one optional argument from the command line.
+The script can either be used in interactive mode or by supplying one optional flag from the command line.

 To run the script in interactive mode execute the following command in the Revolut-Analysis folder: